SaiVamsiTangala/G13_VLSI/Course Report/Sandeep.md

 ## Qualifications: [B.TECH CMR INSTITUTE OF TECHNOLOGY ]

-Welcome to the course report for the [VLSI FRONT END G13]!
+Welcome to the course report for the [VLSI FRONT END]!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project